Politics of Germany

 The constitution emphasizes the protection of individual liberty in an extensive catalogue of human and civil rights and divides powers both between the federal and state levels and between the legislative, executive and judicial branches.

 West Germany was a founding member of the European Community in 1958, which became the EU in 1993.
 Germany is part of the Schengen Area, and has been a member of the eurozone since 1999.
 It is a member of the United Nations, NATO, the G7, the G20 and the OECD.

+According to the V-Dem Democracy indices, in 2023 Germany was the 15th most electoral democratic country in the world.